-Working towards GCSE courses will be delivered mainly online.
+Working towards GCSE Maths courses will be delivered either on site or online.
 For online classes, you must have easy access to a computer with the internet.
-Classes will be held twice a week and each session will be 2.5 hours long.
-All September start Working Towards GCSE courses will progress to GCSE Foundation courses in January.
+Classes will be held twice a week (2.5 hours each).

 Support if you are registered unemployed, looking for a job or a better job - Route to Work

 As part of your programme of learning, we will support you to develop the skills you need to get a job or a better job, such as CV writing, application forms, interviews and working in a team.
 Your tutor will discuss individual learning and development needs to agree with you which of our Route to Work short courses will best suit your needs and enrol you on these modules.

 This course is normally delivered over 2 or 3 years in schools.
 Therefore, it is necessary that learners have good literacy (at least Level 1) and numeracy skills before starting the course.
 Ideally, learners should have achieved Level 1 Maths Functional Skills, or Grade D/Grade 3 in GCSE Maths, or similar in an equivalent course (e.g. CSE/’O’ level Maths) in order to complete the course in one year.

 To gain a place on the course, all learners must book an initial assessment by calling BAES Info Line (0121 303 4318) or one of the BAES centres.
 GCSE initial assessments are generally carried out face-to-face although people can book a remote assessment on Teams/Zoom.
 Depending on the results of the assessment, learners may be advised to join a course other than Working Towards GCSE.